An iPhone made completely of glass in 2018.

 Well, nothing if you take into account that there are two breakable surfaces on the new iPhone X and act accordingly.

-The iPhone X is the most expensive mass market phone ever.
+iPhone X is the most expensive mass-market phone ever.
 As in, the most expensive phone ever in the history of mass-market phone production.
-That should mean to someone who has already invested their time and money into their iPhone X. It's probably then a good idea to protect your purchase.
+That should mean to someone who has already invested their time and money into their iPhone X. It's probably then a good idea to protect your purchase with an iPhone case.

 Every iPhone and 'at-large' Apple fan should know that the brand is all about exclusivity, but they've completely outdone themselves with the iPhone X. It's the first mega overhaul that Apple has put on a basic consumer product like the iPhone and that sort of action has gotten everyone pretty much excited and completely hyped up.
 The rub?
-It costs over a thousand dollars.
+This iPhone costs over a thousand dollars.
+This price tag might even make you wonder, “With such an advanced Apple product do I even need a case for my iPhone X?”

-After a quick meander through Apple's service pricing support page, and knowing that it will cost $279 to repair your iPhone X's screen if it falls — especially if you don't have AppleCare+ which is the extended warranty, suddenly, whether you are or aren't a phone case person becomes completely immaterial.
+But you’ll find, after a quick meander through Apple's service pricing support page, that it will cost $279 to repair your iPhone X's screen if it falls — especially if you don't have AppleCare+ which is the extended warranty, suddenly, whether you are or aren't a phone case person becomes completely immaterial.
+With such a high price tag and a high cost of repair, using an iPhone case to protect your device can be a cost-effective way to reduce your risk of paying exorbitant repair fees, time after time.

 More than ever, it should become apparent that you need a phone case for your iPhone X.